This is a revised edition of the article that was first published in InfoWorld, April 30, 2020.

 The purpose of this article is not to describe the technical aspects in great detail.
 Still, it is important to point out that this capture and deploy mechanism works for all nodes in KNIME — nodes that provide access to native data transformation and modeling techniques as well as nodes that wrap other libraries such as TensorFlow, R, Python, Weka, Spark, and all of the other third-party extensions provided by KNIME, the community, or the partner network.

-With the new Integrated Deployment extensions, KNIME workflows turn into a complete data science creation and productionization environment.
+With the Integrated Deployment extension, KNIME workflows turn into a complete data science creation and productionization environment.
 Data scientists building workflows to experiment with built-in or wrapped techniques can capture the workflow for direct deployment within that same workflow.
 For the first time, this enables instantaneous deployment of the complete data science process directly from the environment used to create that process.